sublishipping/sublishipping/README.md

 - **Verb**: Start with
 - **Value**: 902

 "90210" and "90213" would both be a match valid values.
 You can also match multiple values, seperated by the "|" symbol.
-If, for example, you'd like to match no only Beverly Hills, but also the nearby La Brea district, you could go as follow;
+If, for example, you'd like to match not only Beverly Hills, but also the nearby La Brea district, you could go as follow;

 - **Field**: Zip code
 - **Verb**: Start with